gammasoft71/Examples_wxWidgets/README.md

 [FormAndEvents](src/Events/FormAndEvents) Shows how to create a form and catch events.

+[FormClick](src/Events/FormClick) Shows how to create a form and catch click event.

+[FormPaint](src/Others/FormPaint) Shows how to create a form and catch paint event.

 ## Custom controls

 [NumericTextBox](src/CustomControls/NumericTextBox) Shows how to create a custom control wxNumericTextCtrl from wxTextCtrl.